AndresHgit/P2_DL4VSP/README.md

 # P2_DL4VSP

 ## Installation
+To install the required dependencies for running the BASE and MEGA methods described in the CVPR 2020 paper “Memory Enhanced Global-Local Aggregation for Video Object Detection”, the following process must be carried out in a Linux terminal.

 ```text
 # For this installation is necessary to use a conda environment.
 If not available, this instructions will not work